 Photos: First Look at Audible Theater's LONG DAY'S JOURNEY INTO NIGHT

-A new stage production of the Eugene O'Neill epic Long Day's Journey into Night, directed by Tony Award nominee Robert O'Hara (A Streetcar Named Desire for Audible, Slave Play), begins performances tonight at Audible Theater's Minetta Lane Theatre (18 Minetta Lane, between MacDougal & 6th Avenue - one block south of W. 3rd Street).
+Photos have been released for Audible Theater's new production of Eugene O'Neill epic Long Day's Journey Into Night, directed by Tony Award nominee Robert O'Hara.
+This new production is now in performances at the Minetta Lane Theatre.
+Opening night is Tuesday, January 25.

 Check out photos below!

-Playing five weeks only, the limited engagement opens Tuesday, January 25 and stars Emmy Award nominee Bill Camp (The Crucible, "The Queen's Gambit"), three-time Obie Award winner Elizabeth Marvel (Hedda Gabler, "Homeland"), Tony Award nominee Ato Blankson-Wood (Slave Play), and Jason Bowen (The Play That Goes Wrong).
+Playing five weeks only, the limited engagement stars Emmy Award nominee Bill Camp (The Crucible, "The Queen's Gambit"), four-time Obie Award winner Elizabeth Marvel (Hedda Gabler, "Homeland"), Tony Award nominee Ato Blankson-Wood (Slave Play), and Jason Bowen (The Play That Goes Wrong).
 O'Hara's contemporary reimagining of Long Day's Journey Into Night runs approximately 1 hour and 40 minutes with no intermission and includes themes of drug/alcohol addiction and domestic violence.

 Tickets are on sale now at www.Audible.com/MinettaLane.
 The production will also be recorded as an Audible Original, extending its reach to millions of Audible listeners around the world.